heidihoward/ios/README.md

 ```
 This will start an Ios server providing a simple key-value store.
 The server is listening for clients on port 8080.

-You can now start a Ios client as follows:
+You can now start an Ios client as follows:
 ```
 $ $GOPATH/bin/clientcli
 Starting Ios client in interactive mode.